Digital terrestrial television in Australia: Controversy

 Perth community station Access 31's closure was partially blamed on viewers and revenue lost to increasing digital television viewership.
 The analogue-only station had been campaigning with other community television stations for support from the Federal Government that allowed them access to the digital broadcast spectrum.

 On 4 November 2009, Communications Minister Stephen Conroy approved a Digital TV only licence for West TV in Perth, which allows them to broadcast as a digital-only community television station as a replacement for the now defunct Access 31.
 Digital services were available in most areas, however parts of Western Australia and Central Australia had yet to begin transmissions in 2007.

 Household assistance scheme

 To aid the digital television switchover, households receiving government assistance payments were eligible to have a set-top-box provided free of charge to convert to digital television.
 In addition to set top boxes, the assistance included any necessary cabling or antenna upgrades needed to achieve a reliable digital signal.

-Analogue switchoff
+Analogue switchoff timetable

 In October 2008, the Digital Switchover Taskforce announced the timetable for the analogue switch off, as follows: